Prince25/StockAlertBot/README.md

 3. Consider [donating](https://www.paypal.com/donate?business=3Y9NEYR4TURT8&item_name=Making+software+and+hacking+the+world%21+%E2%99%A5&currency_code=USD) or buying me a [Pizza](https://buymeacoff.ee/PrinceSingh) or [PayPal](https://paypal.me/PrinceSingh25) me :smile:

 #### Proxies
-If you plan to use low interval rates OR track several items from one store, it is highly recommended that you use proxies such as ones from [Webshare](https://www.webshare.io/).
+If you plan to use low interval rates OR track several items from one store, it is highly recommended that you use proxies such as ones from [Webshare](https://www.webshare.io/).<br>\
+**NOTE:** The following stores do not currently with proxies due to them blocking some connections/headers which results in inconsistent connection: Argos, Best Buy, Costco, and Tesco.
+Thus we thought it'd be best if we take off proxy support for now until we can do some further research or find an alternative way.

 ## Screenshots